 Yes, you can have more than one life insurance policy.
-In fact, there are a number of scenarios for which a person would be better off having multiple life insurance policies.
-The question is understandable because we're all so accustomed to other insurances like home and car insurance where you have one policy in force at a time.
-In the world of life insurance, a person can arrange as many policies as is justified by his or her needs.
+In fact, there are a number of scenarios for which a person would be better off having more than one life insurance policy.
+We're accustomed to having just one insurance policy for home and car insurance but in the world of life insurance, a person can arrange as many policies as is justified by his or her financial obligations and needs.

 In this article we'll look at:

 - Why might you want to arrange more than 1 life insurance policy?